Monkey

 Geri and Freki – companions or familiars of Odin – are (type of animal) Click to show or hide the answer

-The "world tree" believed to connect the nine worlds of Norse mythology Name Click to show or hide the answer
+The "world tree" that connects the nine worlds of Norse mythology, whose branches reach far into the heavens, and where the gods assemble every day Name Click to show or hide the answer

 Type of tree Click to show or hide the answer